March 3, 2025

 Upon enabling Studio Sound, a message appears to tell you that the file is being applied.
 This may take several minutes, depending on its size.

-Using background noise reduction software
+Best noise reduction software tools

 If you're recording directly to your computer, you can use software specifically designed to remove background noise while you record.